Bitcoin-ABC/bitcoin-abc/doc/build-osx.md

 See [dependencies.md](dependencies.md) for a complete overview.

-If you want to build the disk image with `make deploy` (.dmg / optional), you need RSVG
+If you want to build the disk image with `make deploy` (.dmg / optional), you need RSVG:

     brew install librsvg